google/exposure-notifications-server/docs/server_functional_requirements.md

 ### Batch creation and publishing

-A regularly scheduled job should be triggered that generates download files for download over HTTPS protocol to client devices.
-Due to the generation being a frequent operation (at least once a day for every device), we recommend that you generate the data in a single operation rather than on-demand, and distribute it using a CDN.
+You should schedule a script that generates files for download over the HTTPS protocol to client devices.
+The generation of these files are a regular and frequent operation (at least once a day per device), we recommend that you generate the files in a single operation rather than on-demand, and distribute the files using a CDN.

-The batch generation should be per-region, incremental feeds of new data.
+The batch file generation should be per-region, incremental feeds of new data.
 While additional data can be included in the downloads, there is a minimum set that is required by the exposure notification API, which is relayed from affected users in an unmodified form.

 The device operating system and libraries will use the known public key to verify an attached data signature before loading the data.
 To make the data verifiable: